Brutusa/5-2-Perceptrons/README.md

-# 5-2 Perceptron with practical use
+# 5-2 Perceptrons with practical use
+# Bright/Dark Perceptron + Drive/Stop Perceptron
 Read the [PDF](/Explained.pdf) for more information.

 # Perceptron Design